Turin–Lyon high-speed railway: Arguments

-Members of the protest movement have summarized their ideas against the construction of the new line in a document containing 150 reasons against it and in a wide number of specific documents and meetings.

-Critics of the No TAV movement, by contrast, characterize it as a typical NIMBY (Not In My Back Yard) movement and point out the pollution reduction and CO_{2} emission elimination benefits of the tunnel.
-In response, No TAV activists talk about LULU (Locally unwanted land use).
+Members of the protest movement have summarized their ideas against the construction of the new line in a document containing 150 reasons against it, and in a wide number of specific documents and meetings.
+Critics of the No TAV movement characterize it as a typical NIMBY (Not In My Back Yard) movement and observe the pollution reduction and emission elimination benefits of the tunnel.
+In response, No TAV activists talk about LULU (locally unwanted land use).